 - Now click AP button on Odin and add the firmware file (TWRP_G360T1.tar.md5).

-- In the Options section, make sure that only the Auto Reboot and F. Reset Time boxes are checked and everything else are unchecked.
+- In the Options section, make sure that only the Auto Reboot and F. Reset Time boxes are checked and everything else is unchecked.
 (Do not, in any case, check Re-Partition box)

 - Now, click the Start button on Odin and the TWRP installation will begin which may take a few minutes.